Waino/dockerdo/README.rst

 * Starts the container on the remote host.
 * Mounts the container filesystem using `sshfs` into `${WORK_DIR}/container`.
 * Accepts the arguments for `docker run`.
+* To record filesystem events, use `dockerdo run --record &`.
+  The command will continue running in the background to record events using inotify.

 dockerdo export
 ^^^^^^^^^^^^^^^